The Carroll Center for the Blind is the foremost leader in vision rehabilitation services for individuals confronted by the challenges of vision loss.

 The Carroll Center for the Blind works with blind and visually impaired consumers and professionals across the globe.
 The map below shows the various states our impact reaches within the U.S.

-Did you know that we also serve people in:
+Did you know that we have served people from:

 - Saudi Arabia